MakieOrg/Makie.jl/docs/src/makielayout/tutorial.md

 ## Scene and Layout

+First, we import CairoMakie, which brings in AbstractPlotting and MakieLayout as well.
-First, we import the necessary packages and then create the main scene and layout.
+Then we create the main scene and layout.
 The function `layoutscene` is a convenience function that creates a `Scene` which has a `GridLayout` attached to it that always fills the whole scene area.
 You can pass the outer padding of the top layout as the first argument.

 ```@example tutorial
-using AbstractPlotting.MakieLayout
+using CairoMakie
 using Random # hide
-using AbstractPlotting
 Random.seed!(2) # hide

 outer_padding = 30